portfolioris/portfolioris.nl/content/pages/blog/by-sveltekit-hello-astro.md

 ---
 template: blog
 lang: en
-title: By SvelteKit, hello Astro
+title: Bye SvelteKit, hello Astro
 subtitle: Choosing a more appropriate framework for a website
 description: Choosing a more appropriate framework for a website
 author: joris_hulsbosch